CDRT/docs/bios/settings/thinkcenter/intel_r_manageability.md

 **WARNING:** If you set Intel(R) Manageability Control to "Disabled":

- 1. If system is provisioned, MEBx Will be unprovisioned first. <strong>When the unprovsioning prompt appears, select YES.</strong>
+ 1. If system is provisioned, MEBx will be unprovisioned first. <strong>When the unprovsioning prompt appears, select YES.</strong>

  2. Manageability functions will be disabled. <strong>You can